You have two or more Raspberry Pi at home?

 Conclusion

-That’s it, you know how to build your own Raspberry Pi cluster from two nodes to an infinity 🙂
+That’s it, you know how to build your Raspberry Pi cluster from two nodes to an infinity :).

-And the technology seems to be stable as I had no issues while creating my cluster (And it’s rare in computing ^^)
+I really liked writing this tutorial for you.
+It’s interesting to have an overview on how supercomputers are working.
+And the technology seems to be stable as I had no issues while creating my cluster (and it’s rare in computing ^^).
+I hope you’ll like that too.

-If you have any questions or experiences to share, leave a comment below
+If you have any questions or experiences to share, leave a comment in the community.

-I would like to know what you do after this first step in the supercomputer world 🙂
+I would like to know what you do after this first steps in the supercomputer world 🙂

 Thanks for the tutorial!
 I went ahead and setup an NFS share on the master and had the nodes mount it so I could drop scripts in there.
 It’s a fun exercise.